 “What I really like about Dr. Gruber is that he gives you options and recommends something more conservative to start,” shared Joyce.
 They started with hyaluronic acid injections, which did give Joyce some temporary relief.
 Dr. Gruber also gave her steroid injections, which also provided some relief, but again temporary.

-Dr. Gruber recommended regenerative medicine in the form of platelet-rich plasma therapy (PRP) and stem cell therapy for Joyce.
+Dr. Gruber recommended platelet-rich plasma therapy (PRP) and Cell Therapy for Joyce.

-Joyce’s Outcome for Knee Osteoarthritis Using PRP and Stem Cells
+Joyce’s Outcome for Knee Osteoarthritis Using PRP and Cell Therapy

-“I am very happy with the result of my treatment [with PRP and stem cells] and have experienced an 80% improvement,” Joyce shared.
+“I am very happy with the result of my treatment [with PRP and Cell Therapy] and have experienced an 80% improvement,” Joyce shared.
 “I do tend to overdo activity a lot and so sometimes still feel some stiffness in my knees, which goes away after I rest.”

-Joyce is so happy with her experience with regenerative medicine for her knees that she is planning to soon do her hip as well.
+Joyce is so happy with her experience with cell therapy for her knees that she is planning to soon do her hip as well.

 Physical Therapy Experience